 1. The cabbage with specks of dirt

-A large supplier, Robinson Fresh, who represents thousands of growers reached out about two months ago because an entire truckload of cabbage was rejected from the grocery store because the heads had specks of dirt on them.
+Robinson Fresh, a large supplier who represents thousands of growers reached out about two months ago.
+The reason why?
+An entire truckload of cabbage was rejected from the grocery store because the heads had specks of dirt on them.
 As we all know, cabbage grows in the ground!
 Of course it has dirt on it!
-It literally grows out of the dirt!
 Anyone can run it under their sink to wash the dirt off!
 We quickly bought it up, which meant that the farmer could get a return and it didn't end up in the landfill.

 2. The "over ripe" acorn squash